WCSC/writeups/csaw2016-quals/warmup/README.md

 (gdb)
 ~~~

 The one function that sticks out here is "easy".
-If we disasemble in in gdb we see that it calls `system("cat flag.txt")`
+If we disasemble it we see that it calls `system("cat flag.txt")`

 ~~~
 (gdb) disas easy